top of page

 Updated: Feb 4, 2021

-For years people have complained that Eminem is not relatable, especially to a black audience.
+For years, people have complained that Eminem is not relatable, especially to a black audience.
 As a black fan of Eminem, I have always taken exception to this narrative.
-Firstly because you do not need to relate to music to enjoy it, I do not relate to Jay Z selling drugs or being a billionaire, but I have consistently enjoyed his music because of his skills as an artist, same with Eminem.
+Firstly, because you do not need to relate to music to enjoy it.
+I do not relate to Jay Z selling drugs or being a billionaire, but I have consistently enjoyed his music because of his skills as an artist, and it's the same with Eminem.

 However, even if you accept the premise that you need to relate to music to enjoy it, you must admit Eminem is pretty relatable.
-On the Slim Shady Lp, Eminem rapped about being fed up with life and the way things were going.
-If you have ever been poor, you should relate to Eminem in his songs Rock bottom and if I had.
-If you have ever been bullied, you should relate to Eminem's brain damage.
+On the Slim Shady LP, Eminem rapped about being fed up with life and the way things were going.
+If you have ever been poor, you should relate to Eminem in his songs Rock Bottom and If I Had.
+You should relate to Eminem's song Brain Damage if you have ever been bullied.

-Eminem rapped about dealing with the pressures of fame and dealing with a label on Marshal Mathers lp.
-T.i said that he does not relate to Eminem's music.
+Eminem rapped about dealing with the pressures of fame and dealing with a label on Marshall Mathers LP.
+T.I. said that he does not relate to Eminem's music.
 However, he has had to deal with being in the public eye and label pressure.
-T.i knows whats it is like to go from nothing to being a wealthy celebrity.
-It goes even deeper than that both Em and T.i have had gun cases in their career, and Em rapped about it on the Eminem show, and that is something T.i should be able to relate to.
+T.I. knows what going from nothing to being a wealthy celebrity is like.
+It goes even deeper than that both Em and T.I. had gun cases in their career, and Em rapped about it on the Eminem Show, and that is something T.I. should be able to relate to.

 "When you're me, people just wanna see if it's true